 Bullseye Rashes: Ringworm and Lyme Disease Differences

-There are many similarities between these ring-shaped rashes, which makes it harder to distinguish them, but there are differences.
+There are many similarities between these ring-shaped rashes, which makes it harder to distinguish them, but there are some key differences.
 I will briefly cover some information about each disease, and I have also included a picture reference guide to help you identify which rash you may have.

 When fungus affects the skin, it often produces the round spots of classic ringworm.
-The ringworm rash generally has the following characteristics when found on most of the body, though it may look different in other places like the foot or the scalp:
+The rash generally has the following characteristics when found on most of the body, though it may look different in other places like the foot or the scalp:

 - One or more reddish, inflamed, scaly or crusty, raised rings, from one to a few centimeters in diameter.